Touring play says Germany no paradise for migrants

 One woman is "deported" for not being useful enough.

-"It's inhumane to categorise people who need help as either useful or useless," Ostendorf said.
+"It's inhumane to categorize people who need help as either useful or useless," Ostendorf said.

 (Reporting by Michelle Martin; editing by Andrew Roche)